Fight Traffic Ticket in ArizonaPage OverviewSUMMARY: How to Fight an Arizona Traffic Ticket

 Avoid Further Consequences

-Locate the County Court
+Locate the County Court in Arizona

-Schedule Your Hearing
+Schedule Your Court Hearing

 Under normal circumstances, you won't have to schedule a hearing; most AZ traffic tickets already include a hearing date.